PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/RaidCode.md

 When using a random raid code, the **Raid Code** box is used to generate a starting seed for the RNG.
 RNG seeding is needed for microcontrollers because they have almost no source of entropy to generate high quality random numbers.

-If you don’t know what that means, just ignore it and leave it as is.
+If you don't know what that means, just ignore it and leave it as is.

 <hr>